History of Vancouver: 1945 to 2000

 Another major bridge across the Fraser River, the Port Mann Bridge to Surrey, opened in 1964.
 Two new universities were established, the British Columbia Institute of Technology in 1964 and Simon Fraser University in 1965; both have satellite campuses in Vancouver.
 Residents of Strathcona – most of them Chinese – formed a protest movement led by civic activist Mary Lee Chan and prevented the construction of a freeway which would have resulted in the bulldozing of the neighbourhood.
 In 1967, the Greater Vancouver Regional District was incorporated.
 Greenpeace, one of the leading international environmental organizations, was founded in Vancouver in 1971.
+The conflict between hippies and Vancouver mayor Tom Campbell culminated in the Gastown riots of 1971.

+In the 1960s, a highway was proposed to run through downtown Vancouver.
+The proposal was part of a program of urban renewal supported by funding from the Canadian Mortgage and Housing Corporation.
+The highway's route ran through Vancouver's historic Chinatown and Hogan's Alley, a predominantly black neighbourhood.
+Hogan's Alley was bulldozed in 1967 as part of the construction of the Georgia and Dunsmuir viaducts.
+A protest movement against the highway formed that used street protests, city council meetings, and a human chain blockade at the grand opening of the viaducts as protest tactics.
+Opposition united local activists in Stratchona led by Mary Lee Chan with city planning activists, led by future BC Premier Mike Harcourt.
+Opposition coalesced in the formation of The Electors' Action Movement (TEAM) that won two seats in the 1968 election and then majority control of city council in the 1972 Vancouver municipal election.
+The plans for the highway were ultimately abandoned and Vancouver does not have a highway through its downtown.
+The urban planning that took place after this period and which had a focus on active transportation, low-rise densification, and parks is often called Vancouverism.

 In 1968 the Canada Council awarded a $3,500 grant to Joachim Foikis of Vancouver "to revive the ancient and time-honoured tradition of town fool".
 He made a habit of attending all city council meetings in full traditional jester's outfit, adding wit, nursery rhymes and interest to the normally pedestrian meetings and bringing international attention to Vancouver.